vtex-apps/return-app/docs/README.md

 ### Transactional Emails
 The app leverages the capabilites of VTEX Message Center to notify the customers when a return request is created and when the status of their return changes.

-When creating a return request for the first time, the app creates a default template `oms-return-request-confirmation-{locale}` that is modifiable on the Message Center to suit each store needs. the locale will be filled with the locale the store user had when browsing the store.
+When creating a return request for the first time, the app creates a default template `oms-return-request-confirmation_{locale}` that is modifiable on the Message Center to suit each store needs. the locale will be filled with the locale the store user had when browsing the store.

-Additional to the confirmation template, on successful Return Request Status update, the app also creates a `oms-return-request-status-update-{locale}`.
+Additional to the confirmation template, on successful Return Request Status update, the app also creates a `oms-return-request-status-update_{locale}`.

 Both templates will always be created in English, it is responsability of the store to translate them to the desired locale.